trunk-rs/trunk/site/content/configuration.md

 # Environment Variables
 Trunk environment variables mirror the `Trunk.toml` config schema.
 All Trunk environment variables have the following 3 part form `TRUNK_<SECTION>_<ITEM>`, where `TRUNK_` is the required prefix, `<SECTION>` is one of the `Trunk.toml` sections, and `<ITEM>` is a specific configuration item from the corresponding section.
 E.G., `TRUNK_SERVE_PORT=80` will cause `trunk serve` to listen on port `80`.
 The equivalent CLI invocation would be `trunk serve --port=80`.

+In addition, there is the variable `TRUNK_SKIP_VERSION_CHECK` which allows to control the update check (if that is) compiled into the version of trunk.

 # CLI Arguments & Options
 The final configuration layer is the CLI itself.
 Any arguments / options provided on the CLI will take final precedence over any other config layer.